 - Dogs: They could be especially young, especially old, or any age but showing signs of anxiety or stress in their kennel.
 They could also be special needs dogs: deaf, blind, awaiting surgery, etc. They could simply be a long-time resident that could benefit from a change of scenery.

 - They could be big, they could be small.
 YOU help us decide what will work for you!

 - Cats: Especially seniors and kittens!
 We often receive kittens too young for adoption that need care until they are 8 weeks of age.

 - The ARL pays for any needed vet care, spay/neuter surgery, rabies vaccines and a microchip

 - The ARL can provide you with food, bedding and toys if you need them.

-- The ARL will do a home visit and check vet references to ensure that the pet is going into a good environment.
+- The ARL may do a home visit and will check vet references to ensure that the pet is going into a good environment.